Is Your Energy Consultant Reliable, Ethical and Transparent?

 Summary of Contents

 Is Your Energy Consultant Reliable, Ethical, and Transparent?

-Many customers are frustrated by the copious calls received on a daily basis from energy brokers, yet it seems that a surprisingly growing number are too worn down or simply caught off guard by the relentless tactics they deploy.
+Many customers are frustrated by the copious calls received on a daily basis from energy consultants, yet it seems that a surprisingly growing number are too worn down or simply caught off guard by the relentless tactics they deploy.

 Energy costs can account for a substantial proportion of overheads, which means finding ways to reduce expenditure is important, however, it is critical you are able to manage this carefully.

 An energy consultant can help you to understand your expenditure, inform you about market information, and advise you on purchasing strategies and value for money energy supply contract options, usually helping to save you money in the long term.
 The wrap around services offered by some consultants can also ensure you are paying the correct amounts throughout your contract, along with advice and notifications on contractual obligations and legislation which could impact your organisation.

 However, in this competitive market not all energy consultants work in the same way or offer the same services.
 Be wary of any company which guarantees to know what the market is going to do or always reduce your energy prices, as continuous fluctuations in the wholesale energy market make this claim impossible.
 An energy broker can only help your organisation secure the best available rates from the same market that everyone has access to.
 In addition, energy consultants can provide value-added services that save you time and hassle in what is otherwise a highly complex industry.

 Please remember that there is genuinely no magic wand and what you are buying is the experience and expertise of the organisation who should be a credible partner to help you achieve your short, medium, and long-term goals.